 How can you see ray tracing at home?

-As for the games, the selection is still quite limited.
-The most fully featured implementations of ray tracing can still be found in the earliest of RTX demo games, like Battlefield V, Shadow of the Tomb Raider, and Metro Exodus, though newer games like Control and MechWarrior 5: Mercenaries look great too.
-Stay in the Light is a new indie horror game built entirely around the use of ray-traced reflections and shadows, and you can play through a remastered Quake II with RTX ray tracing now too.
+There’s a limited selection of tracing-enabled games, but the number is growing.
+Top examples of ray tracing include early RTX demos, like Battlefield V, Shadow of the Tomb Raider, and Metro Exodus.
+More recent games like Control and MechWarrior 5: Mercenaries also look compelling.
+Stay in the Light is an indie horror game built using ray-traced shadows and reflections.
+The remastered Quake II with RTX ray tracing is another fantastic example.